IshmamDC217/IshmamDC217/README.md

 <br>

 - 👋 Hi, I’m @IshmamDC217, a passionate self-taught developer and musician.
+- 💼 Software Engineer at HLR Lookup.
 - 👀 Hobbies: Gaming and Guitars.
 - 🌱 Building knowledge in multiple languages and frameworks.
-Currently upgrading my skills in Front-End Development
-- 📫 I’m currently open for a graduate scheme or a new junior job opportunity, email me at ishmam.ahmed24@gmail.com, for my resume or just for a chat &#9749;
+- 📫 I am happy to collaborate on projects that interest me, email me at ishmam.ahmed24@gmail.com, for my resume or just for a chat &#9749;

 <br><br>